rhulse/kiosk-application-framework/README.md

 0. Leverage off the work of others

-There are well maintained packages covering internaltionalsion, application event tracking, idle monitoring, and so on.
+There are well maintained packages covering internationalisation, idle monitoring, and so on.

 Why reinvent the wheel?